d2718/dta5_client/README.md

   * Color.
   * A header bar at the top of the window displays the name of your current location.
   * The `-c` option now allows the specification of an alternate configuration file.
+  * The terminal window no longer echoes your password in plain text as you type it.

 Some missing features that may exist in the future: